Last updated on June 27th, 2019 at 09:27 am.

 - How much is known about the screening process?
 Can we be confident that these companies are actually meeting the ESG criteria?

 I think these questions are fairly straightforward, but here’s why they both matter: let’s say they are genuinely great companies as far as ESG is concerned.
 But what if the fund performance is lackluster?

 Conversely, they could also have great performance but not be great from an ESG perspective.

 In either one of these two scenarios, I may as well continue to invest in broad-based index funds and then donate monthly to the organization(s) I choose who are pushing for cleaner, greener energy.

-Yet another difficult question to answer, but certainly an important one: how do ESG funds perform?
-Traditionally one of the biggest arguments against ESG investing is that you would be limiting your portfolio, thus hurting performance.
+There is another difficult question we must ask: how do ESG funds perform?
+Traditionally, one of the biggest arguments against ESG investing is that you would be limiting your portfolio, thus hurting performance.

 After all, you would potentially be losing out on some of the mega-profitable companies we have here in the US.

 But in reality, I’m not sure who those companies are.
 For instance, let’s look at the 5-year stock performance of Microsoft – a company often seen in ESG funds: